 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 This inflation protection on I bonds has caused a stir among savers in the last year, as it rocketed to the highest level in some 40 years.
-That level of inflation pushed the rate on I bonds to 9.62 percent for bonds issued between May and October 2022.
-The new lower rate reflects a decline in inflation, though inflation remains well above the Federal Reserve’s target.
+That level of inflation pushed the rate on I bonds to 9.62 percent for bonds issued between May and October 2022 and then 6.89 percent for bonds issued between November 2022 and April 2023.
+The new rate of 5.27 percent reflects a decline in inflation, though inflation remains well above the Federal Reserve’s target.
 Savers have been scrambling for any way to protect their money from the ravages of rising prices.